Get smart: the future of industrial automation is here

 However, this new revolution does not only signal bright opportunities on the horizon.
 According to a survey by McKinsey, executives estimate that 40 to 50 percent of today’s machines will need upgrading or replacing to meet the new demands.

 Security is also an issue as online integration will allow room for data leaks and security breaches.
 This will cost manufacturers money and might even hurt their reputation.
-Consequently, research into security is crucial.
+Consequently, research into the security is crucial.

 Establishing who owns the data accumulated from networks of connected machines and components may also prove difficult — especially with the value of data constantly increasing.